-Questions may be asked as to when the injury occurred, to analyze the mechanism of injury, and review what home treatments were attempted.
-Past medical history may also be important since previous injury or arthritis of the back, hip, or knee can decrease range of motion and flexibility of the muscles, causing those muscles to become more prone to injury.
+The health-care professional may ask question about the circumstances of the injury to analyze the mechanism of injury, and review what home treatments were attempted.
+Past medical history may also be important since previous injury or arthritis of the back, hip, or knee can decrease range of motion and flexibility of the muscles, causing the hamstring to become more prone to injury.

 Other potential sources of pain may be considered, and the physical examination will help to differentiate a pulled hamstring from bone or joint pain.
-Sciatica, a pain that originates in the nerves as they leave the spinal cord, can also mimic hamstring injury.
+Sciatica, a pain that originates in the nerves as they leave the spinal canal in the low back, can also mimic hamstring injury.

 Most patients do not need further testing.
-If there is concern that the pain is due to an avulsion fracture or other injury to the pelvis, femur or knee, X-rays may be suggested.
+If there is concern that the pain is due to an avulsion fracture or other injury to the pelvis, femur, or knee, X-rays may be suggested.
 Magnetic resonance imaging (MRI) is able to evaluate the extent of muscle and tendon injury but is not necessary for most patients.
-MRI scanning can be used to help plan rehabilitation and time to recovery and return to competition.
+In elite athletes, MRI scanning can be used to help plan rehabilitation, time to recovery, and return to competition.

 Must Read Articles Related to Pulled Hamstring

 The eMedicineHealth doctors ask about Pulled Hamstring: